A Definitive Ranking Of Brad Pitt's Sexual Chemistry With His Co-Stars

 The coincidences were hard to ignore: Like Mr. & Mrs Smith, Allied tells the tale of two spies who fall in love while on a mission.
 They share steamy kisses, dance with flair, and get married — only to have their home torn apart by lies and deceit.

-The rumors turned out to be false, but Pitt and Cotillard's chemistry is very real.
-So, in honor of Allied's release on November 23, we've ranked some of Brad Pitt's most memorable co-star pairings, from zero to steamy.
+The rumours turned out to be false, but Pitt and Cotillard's chemistry is very real.
+So, in honour of Allied's release on November 23, we've ranked some of Brad Pitt's most memorable co-star pairings, from zero to steamy.